 If the package is arranged in a directory (folder) structure, are the structure and names of directories (folders) as required in the Product Specification?

-Package validation checks are required to validate delivery packages, but are expected to be out of the scope of S-97 Part C and Product Specification teams may have to specify their own.
-The tests for exchange set and service delivery modes will obviously be different, but the matter of validating the delivery package or stream should be addressed for all delivery modes covered in the Product Specification.
+Package validation checks for exchange sets are included in S-158:100 and Product Specification developers should add any product-specific checks in their own validation publication S-158:1XX.

 Common validation checks

-Given that some features, information types and Application Schema constructs are used in multiple products, there will be validation checks in common with existing Product Specifications and any such related Product Specifications should be consulted for validation checks.
-Spatial consistency checks in particular, as well as consistency checks related to meta-features, can be expected to be in common with several Product Specifications.

-Spatial operations used in validation checks must be the operations defined in IHO ENC Validation Checks (S-58 Edition 6.0.0 or its successor).
+Common validation checks applying to all S-100 products have been defined in S-158:100.
+The principles for supplementing them with product-specific validation checks are described in S-158.

 Validation checks for base versus update datasets

 If the Product Specification defines an update dataset format, the validation checks developed for new (base) datasets should be reviewed for their applicability to update dataset formats.
+It may be necessary to restrict the scope of certain validation checks to base or update datasets in the product-specific validation publication S-158:1XX.

-Preparing for interoperability
+Preparing for interoperability (informative)

+Implementation of interoperability by means of interoperability catalogue (S-100 Part 16) has been suspended for the immediate future and this section is designated informative pending further action on interoperability.

 Product Specification developers should carry out the activities described below if the data product is a candidate for inclusion in an Interoperability Catalogue.
-Further details on these activities will be provided in a future edition of S-100 and in IHO Publication S-98 (in preparation).
+Further details on these activities will be provided in a future edition of S-100 and in IHO Publication S-98 (in preparation – suspended for S-98 Edition 2.0.0).

 Determine which, if any, product groups in Interoperability Catalogues are supplemented or enhanced by the data product.